Fran6nd/ip_switcher/Readme.md

 ## Overview

-IP Switcher is a macOS application that allows you to easily switch between different IP address configurations (DHCP or Static) for your network interface.
+IP Switcher is a macOS and Windows application that allows you to easily switch between different IP address configurations (DHCP or Static) for your network interface.
 You can use predefined presets or manually switch between IP configurations with a simple GUI.

 ## Features